pgmodeler/pgmodeler/README.md

 * [Change] Minor adjustments on window title buttons for model export and database import forms.
 * [Change] Improvement on connection config form. pgModeler now ask to save/update unsaved connection if the user forgot to.
 * [Change] Minor update sql syntax highlighting configuration file.
+* [Fix] Fix bug related to geometry type.
+* [Fix] Minor fix on logical expressions evaluation on SchemaParser.
+* [Fix] Minor fix on model export when showing the name of objects being exported.
+* [Fix] Minor fix on list/view advanced objects of a relationship.
+* [Fix] Minor fix on form resizing when showing the protected object alert.
+* [Fix] Fixed a minor bug that was crashing pgModeler when visualizing many-to-many relationships.
+* [Fix] Fixed some warnings triggered by clang compiler.
+* [Fix] Fixed a crash when loading plugins on MacOSX.
+* [Fix] Fixed the issue related to import roles from database. pgModeler will not query pg_shadow anymore since this view is a very restricted object.
+Now role passwords will be imported as ***** (according to docs).
 * [Fix] Fixed the object name validation. pgModeler now accepts spaces within names.
 * [Fix] Fixed the function editing form resizing.
 * [Fix] Fixed a bug that was not loading "sql disabled" state for relationships.